Semantic Values

 DaeDaLus supports the special polymorphic type maybe A, which has possible values nothing and just x, for some value, x of type A.

-The parser Optional P will try to parse the input using and produce a maybe value.
+The parser Optional P will try to parse the input using P and produce a maybe value.
 If P succeeds with result x then Optional P will succeed with just x, and if P fails, then Optional P will succeed with nothing.

 def MaybeLetter = Optional $[ 'A'..'Z' ]